sddevelopment-be/penguin-pragmatic-patterns/.github/ISSUE_TEMPLATE/practice-suggestion.md

 name: Pattern Suggestion
 about: "Suggestion for a technical or behavioural pattern that could be a good addition to the collection."
 title: ""
-labels: "type: pattern-suggestion"
+labels: "type: practice-suggestion"
 assignees: "stijn-dejongh"
 ---

-# PATTERN SUGGESTION: name of pattern
+# PRACTICE SUGGESTION

 ## DCO agreement